HorizonRobotics/alf/docs/contributing.rst

 the latest code from master, please avoid rebase.
 If your code is rebased, you won't be able to push your PR without using `-f` option.
 So you should use :code:`git pull --rebase=false` instead of :code:`git pull`.
-You can globally change the default behavior of :code:`git pull` to not rebase by set :code:`git config --global pull.rebase false` so that you can simply use :code:`git pull`.
+You can globally change the default behavior of :code:`git pull` to not rebase by setting :code:`git config --global pull.rebase false` so that you can simply use :code:`git pull`.

 Coding standard